18 Epic Tourist Attractions to Check Out in Milwaukee On Your Wisconsin Vacation

 Want something a bit edgier and more interesting from your trip to Milwaukee?
 Grab your camera and snap some photos at Black Cat Alley, an open-air art gallery like no other.

 Black Cat Alley is a street art lover’s paradise, with a mix of permanent installations and allocated walls and spaces that rotate their murals.
 Plenty of artists are showcased here, both local and those coming from further afield.
-There’s always something new to enjoy here!
+We’ve only visited once, but we’re told by locals that there’s always something new to enjoy here!

 American Family Field

 Are you a fan of America’s favorite pastime?
-No trip to Milwaukee is complete without taking in a baseball game at American Family Field, home of the city’s beloved Major League Baseball team: Milwaukee Brewers.
+No trip to Milwaukee is complete without taking in a baseball game at American Family Field, home of the city’s beloved Major League Baseball team, the Milwaukee Brewers.

 The stadium was previously called Miller Park in honor of the Miller Brewing Company.
 The naming rights were bought by American Family Insurance in 2019, and in 2021, the name was changed.
 The name might be different, but the Brewers still strive to hit it out of the park every time!